MartinSnyder/seamless-immutable-cursor/README.md

 # seamless-immutable-cursor
-Compact Cursor Library built on top of the excellent seamless-immutable
+Compact Cursor Library built on top of the excellent [seamless-immutable][seamless-immutable-github]

 # Example
 ```javascript